akintoluvic/vue3-html5-drag-and-drop/ZOUTLINE.md

 ## Let Vue know we are here for Drag and Drop

-Edit the `msg` props value passed to `HelloWorld` component in App.vue to `Drag and Drop` and save the file.
+Edit the `msg` props value passed to `HelloWorld` component in `App.vue` file to `Drag and Drop` and save the file.
 The app should reload and display the new value.

 ```html
 <HelloWorld msg="Drag and Drop" />